tlranda/TetraGPU/README.md

         * Numpy Version 1.23.0
         * Meshio Version 5.3.5
         * TQDM Version 4.62.3
+* To make dataset replication as simple as possible, you should be able to recreate the datasets by running `./artificial_dataset.sh`, which will drive the Python script on your behalf.
+This process will take a few minutes -- we note that TQDM's time-to-completion estimate is overly optimistic on the final dataset due to the nonlinear time complexity of the timed loop.

 ### Building, Running, Debugging
 * All builds can be managed directly by CMake, but for my own convenience I use the included `test.sh` script.
 You may use it as well:
+    * The environment variable "MAIN" must be set to a driver (.cu file under the src/alg directory) if you have not run the script before.
+This ensures multiple drivers can be swapped in and out transparently for development and may change in the future.
     * The script always builds/updates the repository source via CMake
     * If you set/export a nonempty value for `RUNTIME_ARGS`, the string will be forwarded to `test.sh`'s executions of the program as additional arguments.